15 Years with My Ostomy: A Journey of Challenges and Triumphs

 Feb 15, 2012 2:20 pm

 There have been major downfalls but I blame myself for them.
-Me and my now ex husband splitting up for one.
-I felt he deserved better as I was damaged goods and he deserved someone with ALL her parts.
-He and I split up in 2002 but no matter how hard I try to ditch him, he has always stayed by my side through set backs, flares and surgeries.
-He is the first one to bitch a doctor out for me and the first one to offer to take me to the ER.
-He knows when I'm in hospital and call him and say get here he gets there and is raising hell as he is walking down the hall.
+Me and my now ex-husband splitting up for one.
+I felt he deserved better as I was damaged goods and he deserved someone with all her parts.
+He and I split up in 2002 but no matter how hard I try to ditch him, he has always stayed by my side through setbacks, flares, and surgeries.
+He is the first one to confront a doctor for me and the first one to offer to take me to the ER.
+He knows when I'm in the hospital and call him and say get here he gets there and is raising hell as he is walking down the hall.
 So no matter how hard I try I guess I'm stuck with him.

 My friends that I thought would run screaming in the other direction have stood by me and helped and supported me.
 They know signs and symptoms of what is going on with me before I even know.
 They have also made changes to schedules to accommodate me and Rose.
 When we go out, they make sure if need be, we are close to the bathroom, keep spare water in their cars, even keep a change kit at their houses for me, just in case.
 They accept and we laugh over my noises.
 We joke about how if we want a theatre to ourselves I could always just let out some gas and empty the place out.